Osezno-byte/AI-Ready-Homelab/docs/discussions-seed/welcome.md

 ## How to Request Support

-If you'd like assistance, open a private thread in GitHub Discussions with the following:
+If you'd like assistance, start a thread in GitHub Discussions with the following:

 **Environment Summary**
 - Hardware (CPU/GPU, RAM)